edunham/slides/humanhacking.rst

         :scale: 200%

     .. note::

+        The attitude which turns ordinary interactions into useful leraning experiences is pragmatism, or being scientific
         pragmatism / science

-        Being scientific == the mindset that you have got to use to get useful results from any "experiment" or time you change a cause to see how its effects are altered.
+        Being scientific == the approach required to get useful results from any "experiment" or time you change a cause to see how its effects are altered.

+        Next: Getting What You Want

     What happened?